db

 properties to update with primary keys

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-const { err, data, info } = await db.aupdate("bk_user", { login: 'test', name: 'Test' })
+const { err, data, info } = await db.aupdate("users", { login: 'test', name: 'Test' })

 if (!err && !info?.affected_rows) logger.error("no updates")

-(static) aupdateAll(table, data, query, optionsopt)
+(async, static) aupdateAll(table, data, query, optionsopt)

 Description: